yt-dlp/yt-dlp/README.md

 * `tab`: Which tab to download - one of `new`, `top`, `videos`, `podcasts`, `streams`, `stacks`

 #### twitter
-* `force_graphql`: Force usage of the GraphQL-API.
-By default it will only be used if login cookies are provided.
+* `force_graphql`: Force usage of the GraphQL API.
+By default it will only be used if login cookies are provided

 NOTE: These options may be changed/removed in the future without concern for backward compatibility